The-Code-Dose/thecodedose-website/_data/blog/2021-01-29-setting-my-goals-how-i-plan-to-achieve-more-in-2021.md

 ## Setting Monthly Goals: One month at a time

-I didn't set goals for every month but rather for only the upcoming ones.
-This is because I don't wish to over plan since life happens and things change constantly and I don't want to end up with outdated goals that no longer interest me.
+I didn't set goals for every month but rather for only the upcoming one.
+This is because I don't want to over plan since life happens and things change constantly and I don't want to end up with outdated goals that no longer interest or motivate me.

 This way, I get time to review and reflect on the past month as well as pivot in the next month if I feel like.

 ## Let's talk about Weekly Goals

 Similarly, I only set goals for the upcoming week using the monthly goals as the basis.
 I don't finish all my goals every week or most weeks even.
 It's fine as long as I am making progress.

+> Small progress is still progress.

 ## Daily Goals: Yes, No, Maybe?